Comparison

 Which one is better for getting a digital nomad visa approved? +

 That comes down to what the specific visa asks for, not the brand on the policy.
-Many nomad visas want a minimum coverage amount, repatriation or evacuation cover, and a policy that is valid in the destination country.
-A travel-medical plan from either insurer is often accepted, though stricter programmes can turn away thin travel-medical cover.
-Genki’s Explorer tier sits closer to comprehensive international health insurance, so it more often clears named-benefit and minimum-amount rules.
-Read the consulate’s exact insurance clause and get written confirmation that the policy satisfies it before you apply.
+Many nomad visas want a minimum coverage amount, repatriation or evacuation cover, and a policy valid in the destination country.
+A travel-medical plan (SafetyWing or Genki Traveler) is often accepted, though stricter programmes turn away thin travel-medical cover.
+Genki Native is comprehensive international health insurance, so it more often clears named-benefit and minimum-amount rules, but it costs several times as much and asks for a one-year commitment.
+Read the consulate’s exact insurance clause and get written confirmation that the policy satisfies it before you buy anything to satisfy it.

 Can I use either while staying in my home country? +